dogtail9/ProjectTemplateTutorial/README.md

 ## Step 6 : Create a custom item template

+If you skiped the fifth step in this tutorial you can download the code from the [Commands](https://github.com/dogtail9/ProjectTemplateTutorial/releases) release and start the tutorial here.
 ### Item template

 ### T4 (Text Template Transformation Toolkit) Code Generation